usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 (notwithstanding some necessary differences from the physical context as noted earlier in this discussion) has important benefits.
-The existing regulatory framework similarly requires public entities to provide equal opportunity to participate in or benefit from services, programs, or activities; 231 equal opportunity to obtain the same result; 232 full and equal enjoyment of services, programs, and activities; 233 and communications with people with disabilities that are as effective as communications with others, which includes consideration of timeliness, privacy, and independence.
-234 The 1991 and 2010
+The existing regulatory framework similarly requires public entities to provide equal opportunity to participate in or benefit from services, programs, or activities; {% fn 231 %} equal opportunity to obtain the same result; {% fn 232 %} full and equal enjoyment of services, programs, and activities; {% fn 233 %} and communications with people with disabilities that are as effective as communications with others, which includes consideration of timeliness, privacy, and independence. {% fn 234 %} The 1991 and 2010
-ADA Standards also allow designs or technologies that result in substantially equivalent accessibility and usability.
-235 Because of the consistency between § 35.205 and existing law, the Department does not anticipate that the requirements for bringing challenges to compliance with subpart H of this part will be radically different than the framework that currently exists.
+ADA Standards also allow designs or technologies that result in substantially equivalent accessibility and usability. {% fn 235 %} Because of the consistency between § 35.205 and existing law, the Department does not anticipate that the requirements for bringing challenges to compliance with subpart H of this part will be radically different than the framework that currently exists.
 Subpart H adds certainty by establishing that conformance to